ILLIXR/ILLIXR/docs/docs/policies/branch_retention.md

 - **stale**: GitHub’s definition is a branch that has not had any commits in at least 3 months.
 Since this is an active research project that includes students who may not be active for several months at a time (breaks, internships, etc.), we will take a looser time definition of 12 months.
-Note: the master branch can never be considered stale.
+Note: the main branch can never be considered stale.

 - **active**: The inverse of ‘stale’.
 We will consider a branch to be active if it has had any commits within the last 12 months.